avsjai

 1189

 It is great to see your observation and apt reply on the pros and cons of the material shifting devices.
-If the same is further developed with steel square tubular pipe with height adjustment and as advised by you for binding the material with the device, then it will be useful.
+If the same is further developed with a steel square tubular pipe with height adjustment and as advised by you for binding the material with the device, then it will be useful.
 In a construction site, it cannot be used because there will not be any smooth surface in the work area.

 Thanks for your reply, and we expect you to take an active part in this forum.
+Wish you all the best.

 From India, Kumbakonam